-How to Delete / Erase Sensitive Files Permanently
+How to Permanently Erase Sensitive Files in Windows

 Technically speaking when you hit the ‘Delete’ button attempting to remove any files from your computer, these files are not really removed from your hard disk.
 What the delete action does is un-link the file so it is not visible nor accessible.
 These deleted files have a high chance to be recovered with hard disk recovery softwares.
 So if you want some files to be really removed from your hard disk, you need something more than just deleting them.